adi6409/EagleCoin/README.md

   - you need jdk-8 as well

 ----
-## Troubleshooting the NRS (EAGLE Reference Software) ##
+## Troubleshooting the ERS (EAGLE Reference Software) ##

-  - How to Stop the NRS Server?
+  - How to Stop the ERS Server?
     - click on EAGLE Stop icon, or run `./stop.sh`
     - or if started from command line, ctrl+c or close the console window

-  - UI Errors or Stacktraces?
-    - report on BitBucket

   - Permissions Denied?
-    - no spaces and only latin characters in the path to the NRS installation directory
+    - no spaces and only latin characters in the path to the ERS installation directory
     - known jetty issue

 ----
 ## Further Reading ##

   - in this repository:
-    - USERS-GUIDE.md
+    - RUNNING-WINDOWS.md
-    - DEVELOPERS-GUIDE.md
+    - RUNNING-MACOS.md
-    - OPERATORS-GUIDE.md
+    - RUNNING-UNIX.md
-    - In the doc folder

 ----